-Zimbabwe country profile - BBC News
+Zimbabwe profile

 Zimbabwe country profile

 The struggle for independence, land and power runs throughout Zimbabwe's history.
-Veteran President Robert Mugabe has dominated the country's political scene since independence from Britain in 1980.
+Veteran President Robert Mugabe dominated the country's political scene for almost four decades after independence from Britain in 1980.

 Landlocked, the southern African country is bordered by Zambia in the north, Mozambique in the east, Botswana in the west and South Africa in the south.